nimatrueway/mpv-bookmark-lua-script/README.md

 ###### Usage
 * Copy `bookmarker.lua` script to (linux/macos) `~/.config/mpv/scripts/bookmarker.lua` (win) `%APPDATA%\mpv\scripts\bookmarker.lua`
 * Open key configuration file at (linux/macos) `~/.config/mpv/input.conf` (win) `%APPDATA%\mpv\input.conf` and
   map your desired keys to save/load/peek a specific bookmark.
-For example the lines below mean `Ctrl+1` will "save current filePath and seekPos to bookmark #1 slot" and `Alt+2` will "restore current filePath and seekPos from bookmark #2 slot" and `Alt+Ctrl+2` will give you a "peek of the filename, its immediate parent directory and seek-pos saved in the bookmark #2 slot"
+For example the lines below mean `Ctrl+1` will "save current filePath and seekPos to bookmark #1 slot" and `Alt+2` will "restore current filePath and seekPos from bookmark #2 slot", `Alt+Ctrl+2` will give you a "peek of the filename, its immediate parent directory and seek-pos saved in the bookmark #2 slot", `S` will update last saved/restored bookmark according to current file/pos only if their immediate parent directory is the same.
 ```
 Ctrl+1 script_message bookmark-set  1
 Alt+1  script_message bookmark-load 1